I’m Kairu, a Kenyan-born, Melbourne-based mama, writer and singer.

-I’m obsessed with coffee, Japanese cheese tarts, dark story telling, Søren Kierkegaard, judge Lynn Toler, finance and Sia.
+I’m obsessed with coffee, Japanese cheese tarts, psychology, dark story telling, Dr Kirk Honda, Søren Kierkegaard, judge Lynn Toler, finance and Sia.
 I love Sia!
 I went to see her once at the Corner Hotel, a venue located 4 kms from Melbourne.
 I was 22 at the time and paid only $30.
 I know right?!?
 THIRTY DOLLARS!
 Whilst there I proposed to her from the crowd.
 She laughed.
 I guess that was her thoughtful way of saying no. 😦

 Growing up as an only child, writing and music became a means of creative escape, and slowly evolved into a deep need to express and understand life and its neutrality.

 My first book, The Road Most Travelled, was part of this exploration.
 After losing my mother suddenly in 2007, I felt a strong need to release the resentment and self-pity I felt, so I wrote The Road Most Travelled.
 Narrated by the grim reaper and based loosely on real characters, the novella is a collection of stirring dark anecdotes that echo expressions of our shared humanity, a reminder of our oneness and impermanence.